csc-training/summerschool/parallel-io/docs/01-Parallel-IO-posix.md

 # Performance considerations

-- Files are often Round robined over multiple OSTs
+- Files are often assigned in a round robin fashion over multiple OSTs
-- You can overwhelm an OST,OSS or MDS
+- You can overwhelm an OST, OSS or MDS
-- Per node limits on bandwith
+- Per node limits on bandwidth
-- Testing can be super noisy, perfromance depends on the load
+- Testing can be super noisy, performance depends on the load
 - Very large cache effects
 - More stripes does not automatically improve performance